 The Big Picture

 There are many pieces that make up an eLearning infrastructure.
-Several of the main components are:
+Several of the main components are listed below.

 - SIS: Student Information System